 As I lay half naked under a mechanical octopus with lasers crisscrossing my lower body, all I could think was this is not what I expected!
 When I first signed up to try the Zerona, the only laser fat removal device approved by the FDA, I couldn't wait to finally get rid of those annoying "fatty bits" at the top of my thighs that make fitting into my jeans impossible.
 But I didn't expect the scary looking machine.
 I didn't expect the time commitment.
 I didn't expect the strange feelings I got after that first treatment.
 And most of all, I didn't expect it to work!
-Yet here I am post Zerona and three inches smaller.
+Yet here I am, post-Zerona and three inches smaller.
+(Let's hope it doesn't return, the way fat might come back after liposuction.)

 "Body contouring" without surgery sounds like something that falls into the same category as diet pills, cellulite creams, and electric abs belts—quick fixes that rarely (if ever) live up to their big claims.
 But everyone I met was so positive about the Zerona.